 24/4.
 I wake up to a real dirty car, due to the drizzle during the night.
 I clean the windows like every morning, and star the third tour down through the mountains to the coast - and I enjoy it again.

 I reach the sea, and follows it, although I rarely see it.
-Vine fields, on the other hand, is plentiful.
+Vine fields, on the other hand, are plentiful.
 Most farms have several houses out in front of the charming buildings.

 I reach Aigues Mortes, a walled city in the marshes.
 And the wall is really amassing.
 The houses within less impressive, but still worth a walk.
 I zigzag through, and get out on the other side, at the vine fields and canals.
 I walk way out to get a picture of the southern wall, but end up with two: It is too long!